MaejorS/memorygame/README.md

 - Get a brief overview of the game's rules and mechanics.

 # Colour Scheme
 The chosen color scheme for Rock Paper Scissors Lizard Spock is designed to be vibrant and engaging, while maintaining a clear and readable interface.
+The icons themselves were designed using Canva.

 The colors used are as follows:
+- #FFFFFF - General body text and headers.
 - #235789 - Background color.
 - #2d3047 - Header text color.
 - #EF476F - Score labels background color.